Anne has a BSc Hons in Applied Psychology (inc. animal psychology) and has trained dogs, cats, rabbits and donkeys over

 - Cover the floor in newspapers and only allow the children to visit Puppy one at a time.
 Supervise the visits.

 - Provide Puppy with a bowl, a bed, and toys.

 - Give them some quiet time alone.

 - If Puppy whines, don’t rush to comfort them.
 Wait for a little while, and see if they settle.

 - If not, then go in quietly and gently pet and comfort Puppy.
 Perhaps you could just sit in the room without interacting, until they settle.
 But try not to make this a constant habit or they will never learn to settle alone.

 How to Stop a Puppy From Whining at Night

 It's a good idea to begin training a dog early.

-- When it's bedtime, settle Puppy in their bed, perhaps with their favorite toy and leave the room.
+- When it's bedtime, settle the puppies in their bed, perhaps with their favorite toy and leave the room.

 - They will most likely whine for a while, but don’t rush back in immediately.
 If they're still whining after five or ten minutes, go back in and quietly comfort them.
 Settle them into bed again and leave.

 - Training a puppy takes time and patience.
 You may need to do this two or three times, leaving them for a little longer each time.

-- If after the third time they whines when you’re leaving, firmly say “no."
+- If after the third time they whine when you’re leaving, firmly say “no."

-- Don’t shout, stamp your foot, clap your hands, or do anything to frighten Puppy.
-When they stops whining, praise them.
+- Don’t shout, stamp your foot, clap your hands, or do anything to frighten the puppy.
+When they stop whining, praise them.